nptscot/npw/web/src/manual/index.md

 - the route crosses another existing route;
 - the auto-recommended or manual infrastructure type changes;
 - the infrastructure type does or does not fit in the available streetspace;
-- the Level of Service changes, based on the infrastructure type;
+- the Level of Service (LoS) changes;
-- the tier changes, based on whether the road is inside a settlement or not (e.g. if drawing over a major road between settlements, the tool will automatically assign this to the long-distance tier.
+- the tier changes, based on whether the road is inside a settlement or not (e.g. if drawing over a road between settlements, the tool will automatically assign this to the long-distance tier)

 After saving a route, these sections become independent.
 You can edit each one, but the original longer line you drew is lost.